ms8r/nxdoc/index.rst

 Linux/Unix.
 If you are familiar with Microsoft Windows you should easily be able to draw the analogies required to understand this document, which does not provide any basic Unix tutorial.
-If you are interested in getting a better understanding of Unix, there a few `good introductory tutorials
+If you are interested in getting a better understanding of Unix, there are a few `good introductory tutorials
 <http://www.unix.com/answers-frequently-asked-questions/13774-unix-tutorials-programming-tutorials-shell-scripting-tutorials.html>`__
 on the web.
 There is also a `YouTube video